helenpeng04/helenpeng04.github.io/bookshelf.md

 ### Comic Books & Graphic Novels

-I'm a huge X-Men fan - I've read a LOT of the comics.
-I love how the X-Men universe serves as an allegory for marginalized communities, with Professor Xavier representing a peaceful, coexistence approach similar to Martin Luther King Jr., and Magneto reflecting a more militant, protective stance like Malcolm X. With how the tension between mutants and humans mirrors real-world struggles faced by minorities, the X-Men isn't just a superhero comic to me - it's something much deeper.
+I'm a huge X-Men fan.
+The series isn't just a superhero comic to me—it's a powerful allegory for marginalized communities.
+Professor Xavier and Magneto mirror real-world figures like MLK and Malcolm X, representing different approaches to justice and survival.
+The tension between mutants and humans echoes struggles faced by minorities, which makes these stories hit much deeper.

-I used to have a whole collection of screenshots of the best (and funniest) comic panels, but sadly, it's gone now.
-I'm starting fresh, so here are a few new favorites.
+I used to keep a collection of the best (and funniest) comic panels.
+It’s gone now—but I’m rebuilding, starting with these.
 <style>
   .comic-strip {
     display: flex;